October 22, 2023,, March 25th, 2024

-This trekking trail in Nepal stretches almost 100 miles – beginning from tropical zone to elevated highland Thorung La Pass, Annapurna Circuit Trek included widely diverse cultural and natural aspects.
-The world’s deepest gorge, The Kali Gandaki gorge, has an elevation of 4,660m and is flanked between two mountains both above 8,000m, namely Dhaulagiri (8,167m) and Annapurna I (8,091m).
+This trekking trail in Nepal stretches almost 100 miles – beginning from the tropical zone to elevated highland Thorung La Pass, Annapurna Circuit Trek included widely diverse cultural and natural aspects.
+The world’s deepest gorge, The Kali Gandaki gorge, has an elevation of 4,660m and is flanked by two mountains both above 8,000m, namely Dhaulagiri (8,167m) and Annapurna I (8,091m).
 The trek will take you through Throng La pass which rises up to an altitude of 5,416m.
 During the Annapurna Circuit trek, you walk through a blend of exquisite culture, typical Nepalese village lifestyle, unbelievably challenging yet mesmerizingly beautiful landscape, and above all pristine Himalayas.
-You will encounter varied cultural experiences of both Hindu and Buddhist lifestyle which will be manifested in numerous temples and monasteries that you bump into on the way.
+You will encounter varied cultural experiences of both Hindu and Buddhist lifestyles which will be manifested in numerous temples and monasteries that you bump into on the way.

-Let us join our fixed departure for spring 2022.
-Let’s experience the Himalayas together.
+Let us join our fixed departure for spring 2023.

 Sign up in advance, limited places available.

 Arrive at TIA, Kathmandu, meet representatives and be transferred to the hotel.
 Guests are welcomed with

 a welcome drink and rooms duly assigned.
 Free to visit local attractions for the remainder of the day.